 Mimetic Learning as Multimodal Cognition: Integrating Experiential Knowledge Work in Programs of Rhetoric, Composition, and Technical Communication

-My dissertation (2014) emphasizes a cognitive account of multimodality that explicitly integrates experiential knowledge work into the rhetorical pedagogy that informs so many composition and technical communication programs.
+My dissertation (2014) advances a cognitive account of multimodality that explicitly integrates experiential knowledge work into the rhetorical pedagogy that informs so many composition and technical communication programs.

 The curricula of these programs traditionally conceive multimodality in terms of what the landmark theorist Gunther Kress calls “social-semiotic” modes of communication shaped primarily by culture.
 In the cognitive and neurolinguistic theories of Vittorio Gallese and George Lakoff, however, multimodality is described as a key characteristic of our bodies’ sensory-motor systems which link perception to action and action to meaning, grounding all communicative acts in knowledge shaped through body-engaged experience.

-My research aligns with a subfield of rhetoric/composition/technical communication that is informed by theories of embodiment.
+My research aligns with a subfield of rhetoric and communication that is informed by theories of embodiment and tends to oppose the dominant transmission view in which communication is posited as a delivery system in which messages are encoded by a sender and decoded by a receiver.
 Key scholars I draw from include Debra Hawhee, Thomas Rickert, Kristie Fleckenstein, Jay Dolmage, Christina Haas and Stephen P. Witte, and Marilyn Cooper (my dissertation advisor).
-My research method was a modified version of Grounded Theory in which my coded data was drawn not from interaction with human subjects but from engagement with a wide variety of peer-reviewed texts across multiple fields.
-I seek to balance the transmission-based, argument-driven, symbol-oriented rhetoric of persuasion — the dominant rhetorical model that informs so many student-facing programs — with a more reflexive, data-attuned, affective rhetoric that I call influence.
+My research method was a modified version of Grounded Theory in which my data was drawn not from interaction with human subjects but through synthentic coding of with a wide variety of texts across multiple fields.